Domaine Chevrot, Santenay Blanc 1er Cru `Clos Rousseau`

 Vinification

 The grapes were harvested early in the morning to preserve the freshness and aromatics and transported immediately to the winery.
-A light treading took place prior to a gentle pressing to extract only the best juice.
-The juice was settled for a period and then fermented in stainless-steel tanks with indigenous yeasts at temperatures between 15°C and 23°C for around 1 month, with malolactic fermentation allowed.
-The wine was then aged for a total of 15 months, 12 months in French oak (20% of which was new) and the remaining 3 months in stainless steel, before being bottled and released.
+The bunches were gently pressed and the must settled for a period before fermentation in stainless-steel tanks with indigenous yeasts at temperatures between 15°C and 23°C for around 1 month, with malolactic fermentation allowed.
+The wine was then aged for a total of 15 months, 12 months in French oak (20% of which was new) and the remaining 3 months in stainless steel, before bottling.

 Tasting Notes & Technical Details

-A classic expression of Santenay blanc, this wine boasts intense notes of verbena, elderberry, lemon confit and bell pepper.
+A classic expression of Santenay, this wine boasts intense notes of citrus married with a subtle toastiness.
 The complex palate is beautifully rounded and honeyed but kept in balance by crisp acidity and a delicately saline finish.

 Alcohol (ABV)